Skip to content

 Bring Your Own Tools (BYOT)

 Bring Your Own Tools (BYOT) bridges your local machine to the Sec-Gemini cloud agent.
-The SDK ships a binary (sec-gemini-byot) that establishes an outbound tunnel — no inbound ports, no firewall changes.
+The SDK includes a BYOT client (sec-gemini-byot) that establishes an outbound tunnel – no inbound ports, no firewall changes.
 Once connected, the agent can call tools on your machine as if they were cloud-native: reading files, running commands, scanning your network, and calling any custom MCP you plug in.

-• Run inside a container, VM, or disposable cloud instance.
-This is the single most effective mitigation.
+• Run inside a container, VM, or disposable instance.
+Isolate execution environments when running tools.

 • Limit the tool surface.
-Use --tools to allow-list only the tools you need, or use --no-base-tools with a restricted custom MCP.
+Use --tools to allow-list only specific tools, or use --no-base-tools with restricted custom MCP servers.

 For cloud-side security guarantees (data handling, encryption, logging suppression), see Architecture & Security.

-To quickly allow Sec-Gemini to access your filesystem and network (see the full tool list below), simply launch:
+To allow Sec-Gemini to access your filesystem and network (see the full tool list below), launch the BYOT client:

 Terminal window